Subito-it/PodBuilder/README.md

 No. If the size of compiled frameworks in your repo is a concern you can choose add the _Rome_ and _dSYM_ folder to .gitignore and re-run `pod_builder build_all` locally on every machine.

+# Try it out!

+Under _Example_ there's a sample project with a Podfile adding [Alamofire](https://github.com/Alamofire/Alamofire) you can use to try PodBuilder out.

+    $ pod_builder init
+    $ pod_builder build_all

+This will initialize the project to use PodBuilder and prebuild Alamofire.

 # Contributing